Feeds:

 Read Full Post »

-Supply Source: Last week we averaged 10.6 million gallons per day from our reservoirs and 5.4 million gallons per day from the Russian River.
+Supply source: Last week we averaged 18.04 million gallons per day from our reservoirs and 8.91 million gallons per day from the Russian River.

-Creek Releases: During the month of November 2012, MMWD released more than 300 million gallons, or a total of nearly 1,000 acre-feet, into Lagunitas and Walker creeks in west Marin.
-We release water throughout the year to maintain adequate flows for the fishery per our agreement with the State of California.
+Creek Releases: During the month of April 2014 MMWD released 196 million gallons, or a total of 601 acre-feet, into Lagunitas and Walker creeks in west Marin.

-Current water use and reservoir figures can be found on our homepage.
+Water use and reservoir figures can be found on the Water Watch page of our website.

 Read Full Post »

-Water Use: Water use for the week ending November 18 averaged 17.8 million gallons per day, slightly lower than last year’s average of 18.3 million gallons per day.
+Water Use: Water use for the week of April 21-27 averaged 20 million gallons per day, compared to 27 million gallons per day for the same week last year.

-Creek Releases: During the month of October MMWD released 266 million gallons or a total of 817 acre-feet, into Lagunitas and Walker creeks in west Marin.
-We release water throughout the year to maintain adequate flows for the fishery per our agreement with the State of California.
+Creek Releases: During the month of March 2014 MMWD released 303 million gallons, or a total of 930 acre-feet, into Lagunitas and Walker creeks in west Marin.

-Current water use and reservoir figures can be found on our homepage.
+Water use and reservoir figures can be found on the Water Watch page of our website.

 Read Full Post »